An honest evaluation of a composite intelligence system: what the artifacts support, and what they refute.

 PSI assembles statistical signal processing, graph learning, and NLP into a single operational pipeline that runs daily at production scale (~400-entity graph, 1,900+ scored entities, clean single-regime history since 2026-04-27).
 This draft reports what the artifacts currently support — and, deliberately, no more.

 What is established.
-Two claims are evidence-backed today:
+Evidence-backed claims as of 2026-06-21:

 Future work, in priority order: (1) lean into the validated direction — ship the graph + signals as enrichment/retrieval (the “why an entity matters” use case); the first such product outcome shipped 2026-06-11: the mention-spike baseline itself (the rule that beat PSI in §6.4) is now a watchlist alert trigger, with its pre-registered constants unchanged; (2) key EDGAR/deal data on the new entity→CIK resolver to strengthen that enrichment layer; (3) compute the §7.2 per-signal ablation; (4) if forecasting is revisited, do it only against a fresh external anchor (e.g. regulatory/FDA events) under the same pre-registration discipline — not by scaling the GNN, which Phase 0 showed is at GBM-parity.
 The previously-planned “deal-probability model” is removed from the roadmap: its premise was tested early (LF-1) and did not hold.